 Key takeaways

-Foods high in sodium, processed foods, alcohol, and excess caffeine should be avoided while on metoprolol to enhance its blood pressure-lowering effects and avoid negative interactions.
+Taking metoprolol with food is recommended to increase its absorption, particularly with short-acting tablets.
+Foods high in sodium, processed foods, alcohol, and excess caffeine should be avoided while taking metoprolol.

 Metoprolol is a medication used primarily to help manage high blood pressure.
+Like propranolol and carvedilol, it belongs to a class of medications known as beta blockers.
 If you are new to taking the prescription drug, you may have questions about metoprolol food interactions.
 For example, are there certain foods to avoid while taking metoprolol?
 Should you take metoprolol with or without food?
 Are there specific foods that are beneficial to consume while taking metoprolol?

 These are all understandable questions—after all, you want the medication to work effectively, and to minimize uncomfortable side effects.
 Let’s take a look at metoprolol and food: what to eat, what to steer clear of, how to time meals around drug doses, and what the best dietary choices are for someone looking to lower their blood pressure.